javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/10-bind/article.md

 Looks fine, but a slight vulnerability appears in our code structure.

 What if before `setTimeout` triggers (there's one second delay!) `user` changes value?
-Then, suddenly, the it will call the wrong object!
+Then, suddenly, it will call the wrong object!

 ```js run